awesomerank/awesomerank.github.io/lists/vredniy/awesome-newsletters.md

 * [DevOpsLinks](http://devopslinks.com).
 DevOpsLinks is a community of thousands of IT experts from all over the world.
 * [Monitoring Weekly](https://weekly.monitoring.love/).
 Monitoring Weekly delivers the latest monitoring news, articles, and tools right to your inbox.
 * [SRE Weekly](http://sreweekly.com/).
 SRE Weekly is a newsletter devoted to everything related to keeping a site or service available as consistently as possible.
+* [Web Operations Weekly](https://webopsweekly.com/).
+A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.
 * [Your weekly Azure news fix](http://azureweekly.info/).
 Azure Weekly is a summary of the week's top news in the Microsoft Azure ecosystem, as well as interesting historic content that's well worth reading.
+* [Serverless Status](https://serverless.email/).
+A weekly newsletter about serverless architectures and paradigms, function-as-a-service, AWS Lambda, etc.

 ## Mobile
 * [Mobile Web Weekly](https://mobilewebweekly.com).
 A weekly round-up of the releases, articles, and links that affect Web developers working on the mobile-facing Web.